OncoRNALab/CIRCprimerXL/README.md

 Note: The pipeline results are cached by default in the directory $PWD/work.
 This folder can take of lot of disk space.
 If your are sure you won’t resume your pipeline execution, clean this folder periodically.

 Note: If a circRNA is smaller than the requested template size, the template size is reduced to the circRNA size.
-Of note , if this 300-nucleotide template sequence includes an exon-intron boundary, the intronic region (which might not be transcribed) is included.
-This was decided as some circRNAs also include intronic sequences, and the BSJ can concatenate an exonic sequence and an intronic sequence.
+Of note, if this 300-nucleotide template sequence includes an exon-intron boundary, the intronic region (which may not be part of the circRNA) is included.
+Some circRNAs effectively also include intronic sequences, and some BSJ concatenate an exonic and an intronic sequence.

 ## Other species
 As default, CIRCprimerXL designs primers voor humans.
 To design primers for other species, the following files have to be provided and parsed through the corresponding parameters: